 the global Christian community by providing resources to help them develop both their faith and workplace wisdom.

-“For every person who reflexively slices Sunday from the rest of the work, it’s time to grasp that good business is God’s business and smart workplace strategies are replete with biblical principles,” Peel said.
+“For every person who reflexively slices Sunday from the rest of the week, it’s time to grasp that good business is God’s business and smart workplace strategies are replete with biblical principles,” Peel said.
 “From human relations to annual reports, from login to overtime, we’re handing Christians in the workplace a new set of glasses.”